AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 4.8.
 You may not use the Software for any unauthorized or illegal purpose or activity under applicable law.

 4.9.
 Only persons 18 years of age or older may use AdGuard VPN.
-You are not allowed to connect to and use AdGuard VPN if you are a minor, or if you have been or are prohibited to access AdGuard VPN, or if your account has been suspended or closed due to any reason.
+You are not allowed to connect to and use AdGuard VPN if you are a minor, if you have been or are prohibited to access AdGuard VPN, or if your account has been suspended or closed due to any reason.

 4.10.
-In case of violation, we reserve the right to suspend accounts or limit access to AdGuard VPN in our sole discretion.
+In case of violation, we reserve the right to suspend accounts or limit access to AdGuard VPN at our sole discretion.
 Such suspension or access limitation may be implemented by AdGuard VPN instantly and without any notice.
 If your account has been suspended, you can contact us for further information.

 __5. Personal data and Privacy policy__